v3aqb/fwlite/README.md

-fgfw-lite
+FGFW-Lite
 ============

-fgfw-lite is a HTTP proxy server help to get around the Great Firewall.
+Starting from a Autoit script, FGFW-Lite is now a cross-platform, highly configureable HTTP proxy server help to get around the Great Firewall.
 It dectets websites blocked by GFW automatically, and forward the request to a uncensored proxy server.

 requirements under openSUSE: